-- alarm clock

-- bath towels, bedsheets, pillowcases

 - dictionary (bilingual)

 - small sewing kit

 - music CDs or iPod

 - sporting equipment

 - toiletries

 - umbrella

-- scientific or graphics calculator

-- camera

-- micro recorder for lectures

 - spare spectacles or contact lenses

 - your optical prescription

 - photos of friends and family

 - swimming costume

 - small gifts from home

 The standard voltage for electrical items in Australia is 240V.
 Electric plugs have three flat pins, one of which is an earth pin, as shown in the picture below.
 You may need to buy an adaptor or have the plugs changed when you arrive.
 Note: In the picture, the red dot indicates that the switch is on and power is flowing through that socket.